dmitriso/In-Solez/README.md

 <br>

-# Built With
+# Technology
-The In-Solez application was created with these coding languages and dependencies:
+The In-Solez application was created with these coding languages and npm packages:
 * HTML
 * CSS
 * JavaScript